Elliesaur/RegiVM/README.md

 ### How does call, callvirt, newobj work?
+- This section is subject to change.
+Using method tokens to resolve a method at runtime may be moved to more secure methods later.

 #### Inline Calls
 - Where possible, calls are inlined.
 	- A call can be inlined if it is not referenced by other methods aside from the current method being processed.